List of Grim & Evil characters: General Skarr

-General Reginald Peter Skarr, or simply General Skarr, first appeared in the show Evil Con Carne, where he was Hector Con Carne's paramilitary commander.
-He heavily despised Hector's rule and wants to become ruler himself in many attempts.
-One such attempt was seen in the segment Day of the Dreadbot where he takes control of Hector's robotic army and makes a robot version of himself to follow him at all costs.
-However, Skarrbot betrayed him to Skarr's joy.
-His design is based on Fearless Leader.
+General Reginald Peter Skarr, or simply General Skarr, first appeared in the series Evil Con Carne, where he was Hector Con Carne's paramilitary commander.
+He heavily despises Hector's rule and wants to become ruler himself in many attempts.

-After "Evil Con Carne" was canceled, Skarr became a recurring character in The Grim Adventures of Billy & Mandy as a neighbor who wants to go his own ways.
+After Evil Con Carne was canceled, Skarr became a recurring character in The Grim Adventures of Billy & Mandy as a neighbor who wants to go his own ways.
 He is usually a cold-hearted, hateful, and harsh man, with big interests in power and world domination.
-He speaks in a British accent, and is blind in his left eye, and has a scar beneath it, giving Billy the assumption that he is a pirate.
-Retired from villainy, due to Evil Con Carne being bought out by a big entertainment corporation (who didn't want any competition for their attempts at world domination), he moves into Billy and Mandy's neighborhood and is constantly struggling with the temptation to return to his evil ways, his debut episodes serving as a parody of Apt Pupil.
-He attempts to distract himself and channel his hunger for power, usually by gardening.
-Whilst he is no longer a member of Evil Con Carne, Skarr has many weapons and mementos from his past which he stores in his private study.
-Among these are his military outfit and a large picture of himself with Hector and Ghastly.
-In Underfist: Halloween Bash, he has grown facial hair.
+He speaks in a British accent, and is blind in his left eye, giving Billy the assumption that he is a pirate.
+Having retired due to Evil Con Carne being bought out by an entertainment corporation, he moves into Billy and Mandy's neighborhood and is constantly struggling with the temptation to return to evil.

 Hoss Delgado

-Hoss Delgado (voiced by Diedrich Bader) is a 33-year-old spectral exterminator; a hunter of paranormal creatures.
+Hoss Delgado (voiced by Diedrich Bader) is a spectral exterminator; a hunter of paranormal creatures.
 He possesses one real hand and a mechanical one, the latter of which can seemingly produce any tool he desires, most commonly a metal fist or a chainsaw-launching crossbow.
-He is the take-no-prisoner figure from the show, though in most episodes he acts in a clumsy and/or goofy manner.
-For a while he dated Eris, and their relationship was very dysfunctional.
-Hoss is known to make incredibly odd and usually completely irrelevant metaphors, often when talking to someone who is either cowardly or stupid.
+Delgado is known to make incredibly odd and usually completely irrelevant metaphors, often when talking to someone who is either cowardly or stupid.
 Similarly, he uses exclamatory phrases which are different, but recognizable from their original form.
-In his first appearances he distrusts Grim, but this dissipates as the series progresses.
-He resembles Kurt Russell's character Snake Plissken from Escape from New York and his chainsaw hand is inspired by Ash Williams from the Evil Dead series.
-His name is a parody of Jose Delgado, also known as Gangbuster in the DC Comics continuity.
-He is madly head-over-heels in love with Eris.